M-CreativeLab/jsar-runtime/README.md

 # JSAR Runtime

-The JSAR runtime is a SDK for embedding WebXR and Web 2D applications into Unity, UnrealEngine, RealityKit and standalone.
+The JSAR is a runtime SDK for embedding WebXR, WebGL and Web 2D applications into [Unity][], [UnrealEngine][], RealityKit and standalone.

+> Standalone means you could also use JSAR to pack your WebXR application as a standalone application.

 It's a 3D-first web rendering engine, that is easily to embed and use, and it supports: